stishchenko/nova-post-test/README.md

+Before start, be sure that you have php, MySQL and composer.
 To start project after cloning from GitHub follow next instruction:
 1. Open terminal and go to project folder
 2. Run command `composer install`